Samhain – 1647

 For a strong-minded woman, this is a bad time.
-A world turned upside down, by Civil War.
-While the has war raged on, everything has gone out of control, and the law courts suspended.
+A world turned upside down by Civil War.
+While the has war raged on everything has gone out of control.
+The law courts suspended.
 With no authority to do so, the Squire has set up an unofficial court – claiming; it is better than anarchy.
 No one dared stop him.
-He uses it, as a means, to exact revenge, on whoever stands against his wishes.
+He uses it, as a means, to exact revenge.
+On whoever stands against his wishes.

 To make matters worse, after Hep had turned down the Squire’s offer to take over her business, his wife had come begging for her attendance at the birth of the woman’s child.
 She could not refuse, feeling it her duty to aid all the women of the Parish in childbirth.